 Beautiful sunrise and sunset on the same day; I must really be a damn lucky person.
 I thank God for bringing me into life.

-I visit the nearby temple, located very close to the statue of Giant Buddha.
+I visit the nearby temple, located very close to the statue of Big Buddha in Koh Samui.
 Hey, wait a minute, what is that?
 I am surprised to see statues of the Hindu Gods – Shiva, Durga and Ganesha; Thai still clinging to their old Hindu roots?
 Never seen such a fusion of religions anywhere, Hinduism and Buddhism co-existing in a perfect harmony.

 The long ride aboard the shaky cruise ends when the crew suddenly begin to take out the kayaks.
 What in the name of God?
 Somebody tell them we are in the middle of the ocean!
 Remind me why did I sign up for this?